push-based/cpu-prof/packages/cpu-prof/docs/cpu-profiling.md

 "
 ```

-Output (order may vary slightly due to asynchronous nature):
+Output (order of spawn children may vary slightly due to asynchronous nature):
 `Parent PID: 51430 TID: 0`
 `spawn PID: 51431 TID: 0`
 `spawn PID: 51432 TID: 0`

+> Note: The process id `process.pid` is increments only and the initial process is always the smallest PID and TID is 0.

 If `--cpu-prof` is added to the command (e.g., `node --cpu-prof script.js`), CPU profiles would be generated for the parent process and each child process, distinguishable by their PIDs in the filenames: